 Bottom Line: If you are looking to play games or give interactive presentations from your Android mobile, then Mobizen is for you.
 The good thing about this app is that it even lets you share files between your Android device and PC just by dragging and dropping.

-It’s relative new app.
-And unlike all the other apps in this list, Apowermirror not just only let you cast your Android screen on your PC, but you completely control your Android smartphone from your computer.
-No Root require.
+It’s a relatively new app.
+And unlike all the other apps on this list, Apowermirror not just only let you cast your Android screen on your PC, but you can completely control your Android smartphone from your computer.
+No Root required.

 Pros: No on-screen watermark.
 Let’s you completely control your Android screen from PC.
 And gives you advance options like screenshots and recording etc.

 Bottom Line: Decent screencasting app with no watermark and many useful features.
 Still, it comes with a price and that price is too high, so we can’t recommend this app.
-But we do use the free version, for its screenshot features.
+But we do use the free version.

-How it works: Not many people know, you can use it for casting Android for screencasting.
-Since this feature is hidden in the UI.
-So, here is how it works, download the Airdroid app from Google Play Store and open it.
-Now, you can either create a new account or do tap on Not now.
+How it works: The screen mirroring feature is hidden in the UI.
+So, here is how it works, download the Airdroid app from the Google Play Store and open it.
+Now, you can either create a new account or do tap on Skip.
 The app will give you an IP address, type that in your computer browser and you should see the Airdroid web UI.
-Next, click on the screenshot icon and you’ll see you Android screen.
+Next, click on the screenshot icon and you’ll see your Android screen.
 There is also a full-screen option.

 Watch the following video, for step by step instructions on how to use Airdroid to mirror your Android screen.

-Cons: You can not use Airdroid screen mirroring feature to high-end motion play games on your computer.
+Cons: You can not use the Airdroid screen mirroring feature to high-end motion play games on your computer.
 But this is something, you can only do with Chromecast.
-No screen-casting app have enough latency to that will let you play games.

 Bottom Line: Hands down the best solution for screencasting.